 - A formal agreement between nonaffiliated financial companies that together market financial products or services to you.

-Our joint marketing partners include a credit card company, the company that provides our Kasasa products, and the company that provides the core processing system for your bank accounts.
+Our joint marketing partners include a credit card company and the company that provides the core processing system for your bank accounts.